 It is not compulsory for drivers to wear face coverings, although we continue to make them available to be worn in close contact situations such as supporting a wheelchair user, and on a voluntary basis whilst in the cab, our drivers are already working behind a screen to protect them.

 Face coverings in 1 Stop Travel

-Our travel shop will fall under the new government guidance for the mandatory wearing of face coverings in shops from 24 July.
-Please make sure you wear a face covering when entering 1 Stop Travel, unless you have an exemption.
+Our travel shops fall under the government guidance for the mandatory wearing of face coverings in shops, so we ask, that unless you have an exemption, please make sure you wear a face covering when entering the travel shop.